AlexTISYoung/snipar/docs/output files.rst

 along with the non-transmitted coefficients (NTCs).
 When this is done, the script will write a file with suffix vcov.txt in addition to the file with suffix effects.txt (described above).
-This file contains the sampling variance-covariance matrix of the estimated effects from fitting the 'full model', i.e. from fitting proband and parenal PGS jointly (along wih the sibling PGS if included); in other words, the sampling variance-covariance matrix of all the estimated effects except the population effect, which is estimated in a separate regression.
+This file contains the sampling variance-covariance matrix of the estimated effects from fitting the 'full model', i.e. from fitting proband and parental PGS jointly (along wih the sibling PGS if included); in other words, the sampling variance-covariance matrix of all the estimated effects except the population effect, which is estimated in a separate regression.
 If (k+1) effects (including the population effect) are estimated and output in the :ref:`effects file <pgs_effects>`, then this file will be a k x k matrix giving the sampling